Chapter 4755-9 Continuing Education

 (3) Failure to respond to or acknowledge receipt of an audit notice will result in the commencement of disciplinary action.

-(D) An occupational therapist or occupational therapy assistant license shall not be renewed unless the licensee certifies that the individual completed the required number of continuing education hours specified in paragraph (A) of this rule.
+(E) An occupational therapist or occupational therapy assistant license shall not be renewed unless the license holder certifies that the person completed the required number of continuing education hours specified in paragraph (A) of this rule.

-A licensee who falsifies a renewal application may be disciplined by the occupational therapy section for violating section 4755.11 of the Revised Code.
+A license holder who falsifies a renewal application may be disciplined by the occupational therapy section for violating section 4755.11 of the Revised Code.

 Promulgated Under: 119.03

 Prior Effective Dates: 01/12/1996, 08/21/2000, 09/12/2001, 07/01/2004, 05/01/2005, 05/01/2006, 05/01/2007, 05/01/2008, 05/01/2009, 07/01/2010, 05/01/2011, 05/01/2012, 05/01/2013, 07/01/2015